Injured reserve list: MLB rules

-WWE rules
+Professional wrestling rules

 Within WWE, the closest functional analogue to a sports-league injured reserve system is the Physically Unable to Perform (PUP) List.
 This designation applies to any contracted performer from the company’s main roster programs (Raw and SmackDown) to developmental brands such as NXT and Evolve.
 Injuries may occur during televised matches, non-televised live events, training sessions, or other company activities.

-The modern use of a centralized injury-tracking designation within WWE emerged in part after several high-profile disputes in the early 2010s regarding the handling of performer health.
-Notably, CM Punk publicly alleged that his injuries and illnesses were not adequately addressed by WWE medical personnel, and that creative staff continued to schedule him under the assumption that he was healthy.
-These disputes preceded his departure from the company in 2014.
-Punk’s criticisms and the subsequent public discourse surrounding WWE’s medical protocols have been credited—by journalists, performers, and industry commentators—with contributing to broader changes in WWE’s approach to locker-room culture and injury management.
-Punk later returned to WWE in 2023.
+The modern use of a centralized injury-tracking designation within WWE emerged in part after several high-profile disputes in the early 2010s between wrestlers and executives regarding the handling of performer health.
+The same applies for AEW, TNA, NJPW, and various other wrestling promotions.
+While listed as physically unable to perform, performers may continue to appear in non-wrestling segments such as promos, interviews, or backstage vignettes, depending on storyline needs.
+If they are not needed for any creative duties, they are removed from the internal roster as not to accidentally schedule and/or book them for a show while they are injured.
+Upon clearance, they are restored to active competition as needed.

-Once placed on the PUP list, a performer is generally removed from active in-ring competition and may also be absent from regular on-screen appearances until medically cleared.
-Unlike major North American sports leagues which frequently mandate minimum absence periods or provide formal “designated to return” windows.
-WWE does not publish fixed timelines or regulated recovery thresholds for its PUP designations.
-Instead, a performer’s return is determined by the combination of medical clearance from WWE’s internal medical staff and the company’s creative planning.